MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 7. The results derived from the previous point are loaded to a destination.

 >[!NOTE]
->Depending on the transformations and data source used in the M script, Power Query determines if it will stream or buffer the incoming data.
+>Depending on the transformations and data source used in the M script, Power Query will stream or buffer the incoming data.

 ## Query folding overview